Growth Frameworks

 Summit Technologist-in-Residence Tim Kohn shares practical insights for applying AI coding tools inside growth-stage engineering teams

 For growth-stage companies, this presents both an opportunity and a challenge.
-I see clear potential to unlock engineering leverage but figuring out where and how to apply these tools, while helping your software developers adapt to a radically different way of working , requires thoughtful consideration.
-This guide offers practical, experience-based insights to help leaders understand where to start, what to watch for and how to build lasting fluency in this rapidly evolving area.
+I see meaningful opportunities to support engineering productivity, but figuring out where and how to apply these tools, while helping your software developers adapt to a new way of working, requires thoughtful consideration.
+This guide offers practical, experience-based insights to help leaders understand where to start, what to watch for and how to build fluency in this rapidly evolving area.

 Deciding where to begin with AI coding can be daunting.
-Human practices typically do not evolve as fast as technology, so I believe the most important step is to simply start experimenting.
-We see a lot of commentary predicting that AI will be the end of human developers, but in my view, engineers aren’t being replaced by AI—they’re being empowered.
-In my opinion, AI coding tools are, and should be seen as, productivity enhancers that help developers build more solutions faster, and with fewer defects.
-From my perspective, the key is starting with a mindset of “there has to be a better way” and staying open to new techniques.
+Human practices typically do not evolve as fast as technology, so I believe an important step is to simply start experimenting.
+I see a lot of commentary predicting that AI will be the end of human developers, but in my view, engineers aren’t being replaced by AI; they’re being empowered.
+AI coding tools should be seen, in my opinion, as productivity enhancers that can free developers from the tyranny of fiddly syntax so they can be more creative, building solutions faster, and with fewer defects.
+I believe the key is starting with a mindset of “there has to be a better way” and staying open to new techniques.

 Promoting an AI-Forward Team Culture

 Tools alone typically don’t change how teams work; culture can play a significant role.
 The companies I’ve seen get the most benefit from AI coding to date are those that intentionally socialize various tools with their software teams and create an environment that encourages experimentation and knowledge-sharing.
-I work with one company that made Cursor—a popular AI coding integrated development environment—standard across its engineering organization.
-But it didn’t stop at the mandate.
-The team also maintains an active Cursor Slack channel to share successful practices and recognize developers who make the most of new capabilities.
-In addition, they hold regular Cursor meetups for enthusiastic engineers to exchange techniques, which are recorded and disseminated to the broader team.
+I work with multiple companies that have made AI coding tools standard across their engineering organizations.
+But it doesn’t stop at a mandate.
+These teams also maintain AI coding Slack channels to share successful practices and help managers recognize developers who make the most of new capabilities.
+In addition, they hold regular AI coding meetups for enthusiastic engineers to exchange techniques, which are recorded and disseminated to the broader team.

 Drive Better Outputs with Better Input

-A common source of frustration with AI-assisted development is the perception that the tools don’t "get it."
-But frequently, the issue isn’t with the model—it’s with the input. in my view, developers should treat an LLM like a junior engineer who can write code but lacks architectural context, product intuition and domain knowledge.
+A common source of frustration with AI-assisted development I’ve witnessed is the perception that the tools don’t “get it.”
+But frequently, the issue isn’t with the model, it’s with the input.
+In my view, developers should treat an LLM like a junior engineer who can write code but lacks architectural context, product intuition and domain knowledge.

 AI Coding at Work: Small Shifts, Real Impact

 Don’t be discouraged by a lack of immediate, measurable productivity improvements when rolling out AI coding tools.
-Software development is a creative process, and adapting to new workflows—especially those powered by AI—can take time.
-What may feel incremental at first often builds toward more durable, long-term gains.
+Software development is a creative process, and adapting to new workflows, especially those powered by AI, can take time.
+What may feel incremental at first can build toward more durable, long-term gains.

-Here are three examples of where I see some of those gains starting to show:
+Here are four examples of where I see some of those gains starting to show:

 Stay Engaged as AI Coding Tools Evolve

-It can be easy to dismiss an AI tool after a disappointing first experience—many developers do.
+It can be easy to dismiss an AI tool after a disappointing first experience; many developers do.
 But these models are improving quickly.
 What doesn’t work well today may work flawlessly in a matter of weeks.
 In one of my own experiments, I tried vibe-coding a simple app in early 2025.
 The first version worked, but bugs emerged as I added features.
 I gave up after several failed attempts to fix it.
-Three months later, I returned to the same codebase using Claude4, and the model resolved the issue with my very first prompt.
-The difference wasn’t in the way I asked—it was in how much the model had evolved.
+Three months later, I returned to the same codebase using Claude 4, and the model resolved the issue with my very first prompt.
+The difference wasn’t in the way I asked; I believe it was in how much the model had evolved.

-That experience, in my view, highlights just how quickly these tools are evolving—and why staying engaged, even after early friction, is worth it.
-Teams that start now, I believe, will be better equipped to take advantage of ongoing improvements, and organizations that invest in people, process and tooling around AI coding will gain a lasting edge.
-The best results likely won’t come from chasing full automation, but from empowering developers with the right support and context to work faster and smarter.
+That experience, in my view, highlights just how quickly these tools are evolving, and why staying engaged, even after early friction, is worth it.
+I believe teams that start now will be better equipped to take advantage of ongoing improvements, and organizations that invest in people, process and tooling around AI coding will gain a competitive edge.
+The best results, in my view, likely won’t come from chasing full automation, but from empowering developers with the right support and context to work faster and smarter.

 Start small, stay curious and build the habits that will position your team to lead as this technology continues to evolve.